bunto/bunto/site/_docs/continuous-integration.md

 ## 2. The Test Script

-The simplest test script simply runs `jekyll build` and ensures that Jekyll doesn't fail to build the site.
+The simplest test script simply runs `bunto build` and ensures that Bunto doesn't fail to build the site.
 It doesn't check the resulting site, but it does ensure things are built properly.

-When testing Jekyll output, there is no better tool than [html-proofer][2].
+When testing Bunto output, there is no better tool than [html-proofer][2].
 This tool checks your resulting site to ensure all links and images exist.
 Utilize it either with the convenient `htmlproof` command-line executable, or write a Ruby script which utilizes the gem.